weaveworks-experiments/flux-classic/site/swarm/index.md

 First, we'll create a Swarm cluster.
 We'll use [Docker Machine](http://www.docker.com/products/docker-machine) to do this.
-Docker Machine is a simple tool to set up VMs that act as Docker hosts and has some built in support for Swarm.
-See the [instructions on creating a Swarm development cluster](https://docs.docker.com/swarm/install-manual/) for more details.
-Here we'll create a modest cluster of two VMs:
+Docker Machine is a tool that makes it simple to spin up docker host VMs, and it has some built-in support for Swarm.
+See Docker's [instructions on creating a Swarm development cluster](https://docs.docker.com/swarm/install-manual/) for more details.
+Here we'll create a modest cluster of two VMs (replacing `$driver` with the Docker Machine driver you wish to use):

 ```sh
 $ cluster_id=$(docker run --rm swarm create)